 The road trip Gaularfjellet is one of the most beautiful routes in Norway and is therefore one of the highlights of the country.
 Because Norway is so big and has many sights, it is never possible to explore the entire country during a holiday or tour.
 To get the most out of your trip, we recommend planning well and researching beforehand which sights are close together in the area.
 Below are a number of places of interest in the vicinity of the route.

 Rørvikfjellet and Haukedalen

-The Rørvikfjellet, also called Fv483, is a nearly 10 kilometer road to the village of Haukedalen.
+The Rørvikfjellet, also called Fv483, is a nearly 6 mile (10 kilometer) road to the village of Haukedalen.
 From the Fylkesvei 613 in the direction of Moskog, you turn off onto this mountain road.
 The road runs along the beautiful blue lake Haukedalsvatnet and gives you a nice view of the lake and the surrounding mountains.
 The road is also a popular cycling route.

 Norwegian Glacier Museum

 The Norwegian Glacier Museum, called the Norsk Breemuseum in Norwegian, is located in Fjaerland.
 For Norwegian standards it is close to the National Scenic Route Gaularfjellet, although it is about an hour’s drive from Moskog.

 The museum focuses on the nearby Jostedalsbreen glacier and the Jostedalsbreen National Park in which the glacier is located.
 The museum is open daily from April to the end of October.
 A climate center is also located in the building.